-Poll 2-Are You Planning to Do Your Club Audit this Weekend?
+Poll 2Are You Planning to Do

+Your Club

+Audit this Weekend?

+Slide 5

 No

 "We show the TD

 Ameritrade statement and

 match it to the Bivio

 Valuation report monthly.

 We have balanced every

 year for 21 years"

-We asked you when you registered whether you planned to do a club audit and why.
+When you registered, we asked you whether you planned to do a club audit and why.
 I wanted to share two responses anonymously from the comments.

 This club answered "No"

+This was their reasoning.
+It looks pretty good.